Bin roll out programme - December 2021

 - In April 2021, in a further attempt to resolve this situation, we diverted Council Tax funds (approximately £40,000) to increase the number of temporary bins in key areas of Elmbridge until June, as well as temporarily increasing the frequency of litter bin collections for the same period.
 We are continuing to issue messages reminding visitors to use bins provided or take their litter home.

 - The open space landscape in Elmbridge is complex and the problem is made more difficult at some of our popular sites and riverside sites such as Desborough Island as they are owned by different landowners.
+Find out how you can report problems on Desborough Island.
 Litter on non-EBC land is the responsibility of the land owner.

 Can you help us?